tqwhite/qtools-format-columns/README.md

 PARAMETERS

---delimitters		default is ': +' (treats first colon as a column boundary) --prefixes			defaults is empty string
+--delimitters		default is ':\\s+' (treats first colon and space as a column boundary) --prefixes			defaults is empty string
---suffixes			default is ':' (replaced colon stripped by default delimiter) --spacingString		default is ' '
+--suffixes			default is ''
+--spacingString		default is ' ' (space)
 --columnGap			default is 4 (four spaces)

 EXAMPLE